lpacher/lae/fpga/practicum/5_LED_blink/README.md

 This range is more than enough for general electronics, learning and teaching purposes, FPGA/microcontroller projects and to deal with common audio signals.
 This is the case of most oscilloscopes available in the lab.

-As a result due to **bandwidth limitation** it might be not possible to directly probe and display a clean 100 MHz clock-waveform.
+As a result due to **bandwidth limitations** it might be not possible to directly probe and display a clean 100 MHz clock-waveform.
 In such a situation we can use a **clock-divider** to take measurements on a lower-frequency clock-waveform starting from a higher-frequency clock.